Alimony Attorney in the St. Petersburg Area Represents Your Best Interests

 Florida law uses the term equitable distribution to describe how assets and liabilities will be divided upon your divorce.
 The goal is to distribute the assets in a way that is fair to each party.
 Equitable distribution doesn’t necessarily mean fifty-fifty.
 The court will determine what is equitable based on the specific facts of your case.
 The Law Office of Christina L. Sandvoss, P.A. fights to protect your interests in your property division case in Florida.

 In some divorces, hidden assets may be an issue when one of the spouses tries to hide assets in order to keep them out of the asset division agreement.
 If you suspect this is occurring in your situation, a forensic accountant experienced in asset division can help uncover assets your former spouse may be trying to hide.

 Call now to schedule a free consultation to discuss your alimony issues

 Alimony can be a sensitive and complicated issue.
 If you have concerns about alimony in your divorce, you can discuss them with our attorney in a free initial consultation.
 Our office can schedule a convenient time for you to meet.
-The Law Office of Christina L. Sandvoss, P.A. is located in Largo and serves Pinellas, Hillsborough and Manatee counties, including St. Petersburg, Clearwater, Tampa and Bradenton, Florida.
+The Law Office of Christina L. Sandvoss, P.A. is located in St. Petersburg and serves Pinellas, Hillsborough and Manatee counties, including St. Petersburg, Clearwater, Tampa and Bradenton, Florida.
 Our office is easy to get to and offers ample parking.
 Call us now at 727-201-0158 or contact us online.